katydecorah/katydecorah.github.io/_drafts/2013-10-18-xylophone.md

 ## Styles

-Each key is styled similiarly, where each key's pseudo elements create sides for the key.
+Each key is styled similiarly, where its pseudo elements create sides making the key dimensional.
 Using a Sass loop, I am able to proportionally adjust the size, positioning, and color of the keys.

+The first key creates is primary in deciding the size and positioning of the following keys.
+The keys are centered vertically based on the size of the first key.

+The last key controls the positioning of the support beams that connect the keys onto the xylophone.